MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/modern-theme-overrides.md

 # Use modern themes

-Users of model-driven apps with the [modern, refreshed look for model-driven apps](../../user/modern-fluent-design.md) enabled will see updated styling aligned to the Microsoft Fluent 2 design system.
+Users of model-driven apps with the [modern, refreshed look for model-driven apps](../../user/modern-fluent-design.md) enabled experience updated styling aligned to the Microsoft Fluent 2 design system.
 Because this modern refreshed look comes with a new theming system, [classic theming](create-themes-organization-branding.md) isn't honored; however, makers can modify the colors used by the app header for users who have enabled the modern, refreshed look.
 In this article, you learn about the styling overrides available with the modern, refreshed look and how to implement them for your organization.

 > [!NOTE]
 > Modern themes currently only support customizing the app header.
-Other customizations like customizing the Business Process Flow control are not available.
+Other customizations like customizing the business process flow control aren't available.

 ## Modify the app header colors